Zekt/Type-Embellishment/README.md

 5. Check the Agda binary version by `agda-2.6.3 -V`, which should output `Agda version 2.6.3-8f8b1f9-dirty`

 ## Check all modules
-Type `make AGDA_BIN=agda-2.6.3` to check all modules in the repo with the patched Agda binary.
+Type `make AGDA_BIN=agda-2.6.3` to check all modules in the `src` directory with the patched Agda binary.

 ## Details